pfeiferd/genestrip/README.md

 Many goals depend on other goals.
 E.g., the `dbinfo` goal requires the corresponding database to exist and so, it will trigger the execution of the ``db`` goal in case the corresponding database is missing and so on.

-The following goal graph depicts the goals' dependencies.
+The following goal graph depicts the goals' dependencies (without the trivial goal `setup` because of too many edges).
 `o:...` are goals whose result is an object in memory. `f:...` are file goals that produce one or more files as a result. `d:...` are download goals - they download files from a source and store them locally for further processing.
 <p align="center">
   <img src="GoalGraph.svg" width="1400"/>